bashrc2/epicyon/README.md

 ```

 ## Installation

+*This describes how to install on the clearnet.
+For other networks see the section below.*

 In the most common case you'll be using systemd to set up a daemon to run the server.